rootdevps/cava-config/README.md

 #f38ba8 (Red)

 **Installation**
-Method 1:Direct Download Download the kitty.conf file from this repository Method 2:Include in Existing Config Add this line to your existing
+Method 1:Direct Download Download the cava.conf file from this repository Method 2:Include in Existing Config Add this line to your existing